konokodo/mangadex-downloader/README.md

 #### Changes

-- Archive filename
+- Archive and image filename format
-- Image filename
 - Updated to use MangaDex API v2

 ## delete-all-chapters-of-user.js